EmranMR/EmranMR/README.md

 ## How to reach me?
 Catch me on [twitter](https://twitter.com/Alch3m1s7).

+## fun fact:
+I am also a pharmacist. 🤷‍♂️
 <!--
 **EmranMR/EmranMR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.